ghoomfrog/universe/computer science/chumber.md

 Fractional|1b         |<ol start="0"><li>The fragment is part of the integer part.<li>The fragment is part of the fractional part.</ol>
 Fragment  |$8k-1$ bits|Fragments, [combined](#combining-fragments) together, form their respective part. $k$ is any natural number.

-The first numlet's fragment contains the sign.
+The fragment of the first numlet can contain the sign.
 Both parts default to 0.

 ## Combining Fragments